-In 1951, during a period of heightened tension with India along the frontier, Mohammad Ayub Khan was appointed the first Pakistani commander in chief of the army.
-Ayub Khan immediately concentrated on reshaping the Pakistani military, putting special emphasis on training and operational planning, two critical areas in which Pakistan did not depend completely on foreign resources.
+The year 1951 marked an important turning point.
+During a period of political tension, India moved troops toward the frontier in a manner Pakistan interpreted as threatening.
+The year 1951 also saw the appointment of the first Pakistani commander in chief of the army, Mohammad Ayub Khan, who concentrated on reshaping the Pakistani military.
+Ayub Khan put special emphasis on training and operational planning, two critical areas in which Pakistan did not depend completely on foreign resources.
 These tasks, plus reorganization, occupied the attention of the army well into the 1950s.
 Critical shortages of equipment, however, remained, requiring that Pakistan look abroad for its provisioning.
-The selection of Ayuo Khan as the commander in chief of the army was of seminal importance.
-Perhaps more than any other Pakistani, he was responsible for seeking and securing military and economic assistance from the United States and for aligning Pakistan with the United States in international affairs.